 JIRA’s structure forces software development teams to plan their projects to conform to JIRA’s model.
 Using JIRA for project management actually bakes in an inefficiency into how you’ll manage your project.
 JIRA prioritizes task management.
 There’s no map, no overall structure for the project itself.
 JIRA breaks down the project into tasks, with its ticket model.
 You, as the project manager, are thinking about your project in terms of individual tasks.

 That in turn pushes the team to complete tasks without thinking about how those tasks fit into the project as a whole.
 Creating great software requires a big picture model.
 It demands an integrational approach that links tasks to the overall vision of the application.
 Using JIRA as a project management tool leaves you lacking in the most important aspect of the project.

 JIRA Project Management: A Better Way

 JIRA for project management is a compromise.
 Budget conscious organizations, or companies that don’t perceive the value of effective project management, tell themselves “JIRA is already there, so why not make it work.”
-But for the forward thinking organization, JIRA is best used for software development, not out of its application as a project management solution.
+But for the forward thinking organization, JIRA is best used for software development, not out of its application as a project management tool.
 Project management matters, and it needs the proper toolset for success.

 Proggio integrates seamlessly with JIRA, giving you the best of both worlds.
 Manage your software development with JIRA, while managing the project overall through Proggio.
 Instead of digging through tickets to figure out what’s going on, you have the projectmap showing you intuitively and visually exactly what progress has (or has not) been made – using your data from JIRA.
 Proggio is the big picture/integrational model that JIRA is lacking.

 Proggio is the timeline and roadmap Jira is missing.

 You might use Proggio over JIRA to create a roadmap.
 You might use it to bring real project management to the efforts contained in JIRA.
 With Proggio, you don’t need to root around through JIRA tickets to find the answer to “where are we holding?”